ashwinsridharan/Customer-Acq-Ret/README.md

 <img src="img/14.png?raw=true"/>

-4. For customers having a savings account, give them offers to open a checking account. <br>
+4. For customers having a savings account, give them offers to open a checking accoun<br>
 Support- From the graph below, we can say that for customers having a savings account, they also go for a checking account.
 This association rule sits on top of the graph with high confidence of 87.5% and support of 54.17 %. <br>

 <img src="img/15.png?raw=true"/>